Eray594/MudForge/README.md

 - **Theming**: Simplifies the implementation of the MudBlazor theming system.
 - **Localization (Soon)**: Offers easy-to-use localization services to manage different languages in your Blazor applications.

+> [!IMPORTANT]
+> To perform these steps it is assumed that you have successfully installed MudBlazor on your project

 ### **Installation:**
 You can easily install **MudForge** via **NuGet**.